NSegal/BuzzAnswers/README.md

 # BuzzAnswers

 I wondered how Buzzfeed tallied up their quiz scores to you an answer.
 While poking around I figured out a way to display all of the answers.
 Here is a bookmarketlet I created that shows you all of the possible answers to a quiz.
-It's fun to use after you've already answered the quiz.
+It's fun to use after you've already answered a quiz.

 ## 3 ways to use: